NEW Local Limits Adopted, October 2019

 Do I Need a Discharge Permit?

-Contact Environmental Services and work with the IPP coordinator.
+Contact Environmental Services and ask to speak with the IPP coordinator.
 You are required to obtain a permit if your business meets the EPA's definition of Significant Industrial User (40 CFR 403.3 (v)) even if you do not discharge.
+More information is available about permits.

 What will be my Discharge Limits in a Permit?
-This will be determined with the IPP coordinator.
+This will be determined as the permit is developed.

 - For nonconventional parameters (metals, cyanide), limitations are based on the most stringent value for the specific categorical pretreatment standards for your industry and local limits listed in Municipal Code 14.08.312.